gamesbook/pyprototypr/docs/customised_shapes.rst

       - *cx* and *cy* - different positions on the page for the centres
       - *label* - text to help identify it
-      - *hatch_directions* - if not specified, hatches will be drawn in all directions - as seen in top-most circle - otherwise:
+      - *hatch* - if not specified, hatches will be drawn in all directions - as seen in top-most circle - otherwise:

         - `o` (orthogonal) draws vertical **and** horizontal lines;